AdobeDocs/commerce-webapi/src/pages/get-started/gs-web-api-request.md

 The following example builds a Customers Search request based on search criteria.
 It returns a list of customers that match given search criteria.

 1. Prepare `Authorization`, `Accept` and `Content-Type` headers to be passed to a request object.
-Use the [Authorization](https://glossary.magento.com/authorization) token returned by the Magento token service.
+Use the [Authorization](https://glossary.magento.com/authorization) token returned by the token service.

    ```php?start_inline=1
    $token = 'token';